-- We believe that the COVID-19 pandemic has had, and may continue to have, an adverse impact on demand for our product, Gvoke, due to government-imposed quarantines, stay-at-home orders, travel restrictions, mandated business closures and other public health safety measures which may result in patients not visiting their healthcare providers or their pharmacies to get their prescriptions filled.
-Initially, we suspended inperson interactions by our sales and marketing personnel in healthcare settings.
+- We believe that the COVID-19 pandemic has had, and may continue to have, an adverse impact on demand for certain of our products due to government-imposed quarantines, stay-at-home orders, travel restrictions, mandated business closures and other public health safety measures which may result in patients not visiting their healthcare providers or their pharmacies to get their prescriptions filled.
+Initially, we suspended in-person interactions by our sales and marketing personnel in healthcare settings.
 We were engaging with these customers remotely, via webinar programs and virtual meetings, as we sought to continue to support healthcare professionals and patient care.
 As parts of the country reopened, some of our sales and marketing personnel began to reengage with a limited number of in-person interactions.
-However, with the resurgence of COVID-19 in many areas, our ability to connect with our customers in person became much more limited and we reverted to almost exclusively remote interactions.
-As some parts of the country have again begun to reopen with broader availability of vaccines, our sales and marketing personnel have again begun to reengage with in-person interactions where possible.
-With the emergence of variants and, in some areas, lack of acceptance of vaccines, some areas are again beginning to implement restrictions, which may impact our sales and marketing personnel's access to customers.
+With the emergence of variants and, in some areas, lack of acceptance of vaccines, some areas implement or reintroduce restrictions, which may impact our sales and marketing personnel's access to customers.
 Remote interactions generally are not as effective as in-person interactions.
-In addition, several conferences and other programs at which we intended to market Gvoke have been postponed, canceled and/or transitioned to virtual meetings.
+In addition, several conferences and other programs at which we intended to market our products have been postponed, canceled and/or transitioned to virtual meetings.
 Remote interactions may be less effective than in-person interactions.
-In addition, due to the prioritization of healthcare resources toward pandemic efforts, even remote interactions may not be possible. - We currently rely on third-party suppliers and contract manufacturing organizations ("CMOs") for the manufacture of Gvoke as well as to perform third-party logistics functions, including warehousing and distribution of Gvoke.
+In addition, due to the prioritization of healthcare resources toward pandemic efforts, even remote interactions may not be possible. - We currently rely on third-party suppliers and contract manufacturing organizations ("CMOs") for the manufacturing of Gvoke, Keveyis, and Recorlev (if approved), as well as to perform third-party logistics functions, including warehousing and distribution of Gvoke, Keveyis, and Recorlev (if approved).
 In addition, we rely on third parties to perform quality testing and supply other goods and services to run our business.
-If any such third party in our supply chain for materials is adversely impacted by restrictions resulting from the COVID-19 pandemic, including staffing shortages, production slowdowns and disruptions in delivery systems, our supply chain may be disrupted, limiting our ability to manufacture commercial quantities of Gvoke.
+If any such third party in our supply chain for materials is adversely impacted by restrictions resulting from the COVID-19 pandemic or supply chain issues, including staffing shortages, production slowdowns and disruptions in delivery systems, our supply chain may be disrupted, limiting our ability to manufacture commercial quantities of Gvoke.